CodingGagan/markdown_test/install-and-configure/advanced-configuration/user-management-oidc/microsoft-entra-id-oidc-integration-for-kubecost.md

   * Display name: _admin_
   * Allowed member types: _Users/Groups_
   * Value: _admins_
-  * Description: _Admins have read/write permissions via the Kubecost frontend_ (or provide a custom description as needed)
+  * Description: _Admins have read/write permissions via the nOps frontend_ (or provide a custom description as needed)
   * Do you want to enable this app role?: Select the checkbox
 3. Select _Apply_.